quic/qidk/Solutions/NLPSolution3-AutomaticSpeechRecognition-Whisper/README.md

 cp Generate_Assets/openai-whisper/models/whisper-decoder-tiny.tflite Android_App_Whisper/app/src/main/assets/
 ```

 6. Copy all snpe libraries to ./Android_App_Whisper/app/src/main/jniLibs/arm64-v8a/
+	- Take SNPE_ROOT/lib/hexagon-v81 if you want to run it on Snapdragon 8 Elite gen 5 device  <sm8850>
-	- Take SNPE_ROOT/lib/hexagon-v79 if you want to run it on Snapdragon 8th gen 4 device  <sm8750>
+	- Take SNPE_ROOT/lib/hexagon-v79 if you want to run it on Snapdragon 8 Elite gen 4 device  <sm8750>
 	- Take SNPE_ROOT/lib/hexagon-v75 if you want to run it on Snapdragon 8th gen 3 device  <sm8650>
     - Take SNPE_ROOT/lib/hexagon-v73 if you want to run it on Snapdragon 8th gen 2 device. <sm8550>
 ```java
 mkdir -p ./Android_App_Whisper/app/src/main/cmakeLibs/arm64-v8a
 cp $SNPE_ROOT/lib/aarch64-android/libSNPE.so            ./Android_App_Whisper/app/src/main/cmakeLibs/arm64-v8a/